-Our partner Fortune is working with Northern Thailand’s local government, providing full-time staff who are fluent in Shan and Thai to assist in legal counseling.
-With up-to-date knowledge of Thai policy and laws, the Fortune staff members are able to successfully guide Shan people through various legal procedures including getting ID cards, work permits, passports, and recording births and deaths.
-They also make weekly visits to remote communities to teach about Thai law and social services for those who are fearful of directly visiting government centers.
-In 2016, approximately 10,000 Shan migrant workers have accessed Thai government facilities and services via Fortune’s program.
+Our partner Fortune is working with Northern Thailand’s local government to provide full-time staff fluent in Shan and Thai to assist in legal counseling.
+With up-to-date knowledge of Thai policy and laws, Fortune staff members are able to successfully guide Shan people through legal procedures ranging from the making of ID cards, work permits, and passports to the recording of births and deaths.
+They also make weekly visits to remote communities to teach those who are fearful of showing up at government centers about Thai law and social services.
+In 2017, approximately 10,000 Shan migrant workers accessed Thai government facilities and services via Fortune’s program.